Cloud Architecture Fundamentals (Intro to Kubernetes)

 The Components Of A Kubernetes Deployment

 There are many variations of Kubernetes deployments.
-Kubernetes is open-source with an incredible degree of tuneability.
+Kubernetes is open-source with an incredible degree of tunability.
 There are many components of a Kubernetes deployment, the most common ones are described in this document.

-The first component of the system are servers running the Kubernetes cluster.
+The first component of the Kubernetes deployment are servers running the Kubernetes cluster.
 A Kubernetes cluster consists of nodes, which can be categorized as master nodes and worker nodes.
 Master nodes manage worker nodes in the cluster.
-Hence, master nodes are also called control plane.
+Hence, master nodes are also called the control plane.

 Control Plane

-The control plane manages the environment.
-To provide high availability the control plane (master nodes) should be run on multiple servers.
-The control plane and its components make global decisions about the cluster (scheduling), as well as maintaining the target state of the cluster.
-An example of the control plane in action, would be if an application requires four containers and one of them fails, a new container will be started automatically.
-(Note, in Kubernetes terminology, applications run in pods which contain containers.
-The concept of pods will be covered later.
-Hence, we will use the term of container for now.)
+The control plane oversees the environment.
+To ensure high availability, the control plane (master nodes) should run on multiple servers.
+It is responsible for making global decisions about the cluster, such as scheduling, and for maintaining the target state of the cluster.
+An illustrative scenario of the control plane in operation is when an application necessitates four containers, and if one of them fails, a new container is automatically initiated.
+(Note that, in Kubernetes terminology, applications run in pods containing containers.
+The concept of pods will be explained later; hence, we will use the term “container” for now.)

 Kube-APISever